Electric Mustang Vs Electric Corvette: How Does Lithium Compare To GXE?

 It’s jarring to think that today, near the end of 2019, we have an all-electric Mustang that could, theoretically, compete against an all-electric Corvette.
 And both would offer supercar levels of performance thanks to their electrified powertrains.

 Automakers are investing heavily in electric R&D and for good reasons.
 These cars can be powerful and efficient, besting the world’s greatest gas-powered cars at the track.
-We will see an electric Mustang the masses canbuy, along with an electric Corvette, too; it may just be a few years until it officially happens.
+We will see an electric Mustang the masses can buy, along with an electric Corvette, too; it may just be a few years until it officially happens.